wubrg/feast-of-ylrut/encounters.md

 Lake of Fire - https://www.dndbeyond.com/encounters/d3982c2f-4dd8-49d3-87c7-3688a6ff2ce9

 ## A Failure To Communicate
-Negotiations with the temple guardians have stalled.
+- Negotiations with the temple guardians have stalled.
-The party has refused to offer a sacrifice or prove their worth and instead has chosen the way of the murder hobo.
+- The party refused to sacrifice one of their own or challenge the guardian of the Lake of Fire.
-Their death is imminent.
+- Their death is imminent.
-The fight takes place at the temple
+- The fight takes place at the temple

+- The temple is enchanted with permanent [Druid Grove](https://www.dndbeyond.com/spells/druid-grove)
-Enchanted with permanent Druid Grove - https://www.dndbeyond.com/spells/druid-grove Sub ents with Red Dragon Drakes
+- Sub ents with Red Dragon Drakes (4)
-Multiple guardian warriors
+- Multiple guardian warriors (d6+2)
-The Temple Chieftain
+The Temple Chieftain (1)
-The Temple Shaman
+The Temple Shaman (2)